wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/ransomware-extortion-based-threats/includes/types-attack.md

 **Example** - A human-operated attack occurred in the US, where a cyber-criminal managed to gain control of the computer system controlling the drinking water of a major city and was able to increase the levels of sodium hydroxide in the water to dangerous levels.

-The following will explain the main types of attack, how they work, and typical symptoms.
+The following will explain the main types of attacks, how they work, and typical symptoms.

 ## Ransom distributed denial of service attacks